 Changes in the economy have made a difference too.
 The old manufacturing industries which provided jobs in Scotland such as coal, steel and shipbuilding have been replaced by ‘service sector’ jobs in tourism, education, banking, IT and law.
 Women compete for these jobs on much more equal terms.

 In politics women are still far from having equal numbers of representatives as men.
-At the 2010 general election, 20% of MPs elected to the House of Commons were female.
-This increased to 29% after the 2015 general election but is low considering the UK population is 51% female.
+At the 2019 general election, 34% of MPs elected to the House of Commons were female.
+This is an increase from 29% in 2015.
+However, this is still low considering the UK population is 51% female.
 There is little evidence that women are any less interested in politics than men (at the 2010 UK General Election, 66% of men voted, compared with 64% of women).
 So why are there still so few female representatives?

 The Scottish Parliament has led the way in having more family-friendly working hours and holidays.
 But the reality of political life means that our elected representatives still have to attend many evening meetings and are expected to be ‘always available, anytime’ by phone, email or social media.
 As such, those with family commitments such as looking after children and elderly relatives, who are still more likely to be women, are put off getting involved in politics.
 Nicola Sturgeon appointed her cabinet of Scottish Government ministers with a 50-50 gender balance.
 However the male to female ratio of MSPs still does not reflect the population of Scotland.